bytespider/jsOAuth/README.md

 ## Issues

-Please report all issues on the GitHub [issue tracker for jsOauth] [2].
+Please report all issues on the GitHub [issue tracker for jsOauth](http://github.com/bytespider/jsOAuth/issues).
 Please do not post feature requests as issues.

 ## Authors